ConnorSweeneyDev/.config/readme.md

 `after\plugin\[PLUGIN].lua` files.
 Furthermore, all language specific settings can be edited at `after\ftplugin\[EXTENSION].lua` and language server settings can be edited at `coc-settings.json`.

+## Portable Setup
+I also have an extremely minimal setup (one file) that can be cloned and run on any machine that can run neovim.
+You can find it [here](https://github.com/ConnorSweeneyDev/nvim-portable), I mostly use it for when I have to use a remote machine or someone else's computer.

 # Firefox with Tridactyl Setup
 Only continue with this section if you have installed all the dependencies for the scripts folder and firefox.